hernandezb3/llama-on-uconn-hpc/README.md

-# Running Llama on UConn High Performance Computing (HPC)
+# Running Llama on UConn Storrs High Performance Computing (HPC)
 This repository (repo) is for running Llama models from a Python script in UConn's HPC environment.
 Two approaches are included in the repo:

 1. Ollama downloaded with Apptainer (classify_with_ollama.py)